webex/spark-ios-sdk-example/README.md

 # Kitchen Sink

 Kitchen Sink is a developer friendly sample implementation of Spark client SDK and showcases all SDK features.
 It focuses on how to call and use "Spark-SDK" APIs.
 Developers could directly cut, paste, and use the code from this sample.
-It basically implements “Spark-SDK” APIs by button by button.
+It basically implements “Spark-SDK” APIs by sequence.

 ## Screenshots
 <ul>